-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS WP3 Real-time news and security info is not available 2 3 2 1 IBM, AIT case planning phase to en- Parallelise processing, simplify algorithms as long as performance is mildly affected, decimate input streams as long as spatiotemporal correlation is not lost WP3 Extraction of low- level (WP3) fea- tures is not robust enough Faults in the news and false alarms/misses in security alerts 3 2 2 1 IBM, AIT case planning phase to en- Improve integration with other information sources.
-Tune the use cases to yield meaningful services with less complicated algorithmic needs.
-WP3 High infrastructure costs Not enough budget allocated to purchase equipment 2 2 3 1 All Careful selection of hard- ware to procure and of sites to install it Reuse existing hardware, like traffic cameras Reduce number of installations
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS ю Extraction of low- level (WP3) fea- tures is not fast enough Real-time news and security info is not available 2 3 2 1 IBM, AIT Close collaboration at use case planning phase to en- sure they require feasible technology Parallelise processing, simplify algorithms as long as performance is mildly affected, decimate input streams as long as spatiotemporal correlation is not lost ო Extraction of low- level (WP3) fea- tures is not robust enough Faults in the news and false alarms/misses in security alerts 3 2 2 1 IBM, AIT Close collaboration at use case planning phase to en- sure they require feasible technology Improve integration with other information sources.
+Tune the use cases to yield meaningful services with less complicated algorithmic needs. ო High infrastructure costs Not enough budget allocated to purchase equipment 2 2 3 1 AII Careful selection of hard- ware to procure and of sites to install it Reuse existing hardware, like traffic cameras Reduce number of installations

-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS fe Ci tio Ci Results of the dif- erent WP are not compatible (func- ional) and therefore cannot be integrat- ed easily.
-4 4 3 2 ATOS Development of a common software architecture.
-As prototypes become available, they should be in- tegrated into the My-e- Director development envi- ronment.
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS Results of the dif- ferent WP are not compatible (func- tional) and therefore cannot be inte- grated easily.
+Integration de- ay 4 4 3 2 Development of a common software architecture.
+As prototypes become available, they should be in- tegrated into the My-e- Director development envir Redesign from the interfaces from the components where the incompatibility is happening.
+Investigation of possibilities for including alternative components.
+Simulation of a component in case it ronment.
 Every 12 months an updated version will be releases.
-Constant integration activity will deliver early feedback on possible integration prob- lems.
+Constant integration activity will deliver early feedback cannot become timely available.
+ATOS on possible integration prob- lems.
 The project's workplan is based on an iterative evolu- tionary approach which em- phasizes on continuous in- tegration.
-The 6-monthly workshop will be a forum to discuss pro- gress with integration and identify solutions for possi- ble occurring problems. where the incompatibility is happening.
-Investigation of possibilities for including alternative components.
-Simulation of a component in case it cannot become timely available.
+The 6-monthly workshop will be a forum to discuss pro- gress with integration and identify solutions for possi- ble occurring problems.